Optical states with higher stellar rank: Discussion of results

 This figure demonstrates the stark difference between the requirements imposed on the preparation of different~$m$-PQnG states.
 For example, when targeting the~$5$-PQnG state and using a simpler CAP detector ($10$~constituent photodiodes, dotted line), the maximal tolerable loss in characterization is lower than~$5\%$.
 It quickly reaches zero for roughly~$30\%$ loss in heralding.
 Conversely, the thresholds for the~$3$-PQnG state are much greater, with the tolerable characterization loss exceeding~$20\%$ even when the heralding loss reaches~$40\%$.
 In this sense, while the~$4$-PQnG state requires far stricter experimental precision in comparison, it still permits considerably looser control than is needed to prepare the~$5$-PQnG state.

+Generally, the higher the desired stellar rank, the lower the tolerable loss and the greater the demands on detector quality.
 Figures \ref{f-res-45} and \ref{f-thr-345} reinforce the evergreen that true PNR detectors are essential to the experimental endeavor.
 While CAP detectors can partly subvert this requirement, their greater susceptibility to loss makes or breaks the ambitious preparation of four and five photonic states.

 \FloatBarrier